Device module

 SystemMetric.WIRELESS

-class TopicKind(value)
+class TopicKind(*values)

 Enumeration variables for the Topic kind.
 Topic kind may be ‘Metric’ or ‘Log’